sdex/AndroidIDeditorV2/README.md

 ## Denial of responsibility

 Anything you do is at your own risk.
-No one else is responsible for any data loss, corruption, or damage to your device, including that which results from bugs in this software.
-There is a nonzero chance of any of these events happening due to using the tools or methods here.
+No one else is responsible for any data loss, corruption, or damage to your device, including any resulting from bugs in this software.
+There is a nonzero chance that any of these events will happen due to using the tools or methods here.
 Always make backups.